mkowoods/gcp-oauth-examples/readme.md

 ### Perhaps one of the hardest things to do on GCP is configuring a *simple* security model for a REST API this project documents the steps for leveraging
 ### google's oauth2 based authentication model for an app engine API.

+TODO:
+ - How do you validate Audience for Service Account?
+Confused Deputy Problem: https://stackoverflow.com/questions/17241771/how-and-why-is-google-oauth-token-validation-performed